 credibility at that trial, if he had any to begin with.

 He said he didn't have any quarrel with the rape statute, none whatever, but he did have deep

 misgivings when the state asked for and the jury gave a death penalty on purely circumstantial evidence.

-having a probability too low to inspire belief
+having a chance of occurring too low to inspire belief